Tuning orcharhino

 Procedure

-1. Enable pull-based remote execution on your orcharhino Server or orcharhino Proxy:
+1. Enable pull-based remote execution on your orcharhino Server or orcharhino Proxy Server:

 # orcharhino-installer --foreman-proxy-plugin-remote-execution-script-mode pull-mqtt